Angle subtended by the chord to center of the circle when the angle subtended by the another equal chord of a congruent circle is given

 - So, triangle AOB is congruent with triangle PXQ

 - So, angle AOB = angle PXQ

-Equal chords of congruent circles subtend equal angles at their centres.
+Equal chords of congruent circles subtend equal angles at their centers.

 Below is the implementation of the above approach: